cszdm/BayesDDQN/data-traces/data sources.md

 }
 ```

-* The VM requests for evaluating BayesDDQN are sourced from Google cluster trace dataset, which is an open dataset and widely cited by related studies, for example:
+* The VM requests for evaluating baseline methods are sourced from Google cluster trace dataset, which is an open dataset and widely cited by related studies, for example:

 ```
 @article{reiss2011google,